mediadrop/mediadrop/doc/install/apache-fastcgi.rst

 Instructions
 ------------
-**NOTE:** The following instructions assume that you're deploying MediaCore to ``http://yourdomain.com/my_media/``.
-To deploy mediacore to the root directory of your website, see the instructions at the bottom of the page.
+**NOTE 1:** The following instructions assume that you're deploying MediaCore to ``http://yourdomain.com/my_media/``.
+To deploy mediacore to any other directory of your website, the process is very simple: Instead of putting the files into ``/path/to/document_root/my_media``, like in the instructions below, put them into the folder you want to serve from.

+**NOTE 2:** If deploying mediacore inide an existing directory, you must make sure that the mediacore .htaccess file doesn't overwrite any existing .htaccess file in that directory--you'll have to copy the contents over to the existing .htaccess file if there is one, and make sure that the contents of the two files make sense together.

 First, install the ``flup`` Python package: